EchoLynx-s/ccna-basic-switch-end-device-config-cheat-sheet-2025/README.md

 ### 2.0.1 Why should I take this module?

-In Module 1 you looked at what networks are and why they matter.
-In Module 2 you actually start **configuring real devices**.

-As a network technician/engineer you will:

-- Set up **new networks** or maintain and upgrade existing ones.
-- Configure **switches and end devices** so they are **secure** and **fit the requirements** of the network.
-- Take devices that come with only a **generic factory config** and turn them into properly tuned nodes in your topology.

-In this module you learn how to:

-- **Access Cisco IOS** on network devices.
-- Use **basic configuration commands**.
-- Configure and verify:
-  - a Cisco IOS device (switch), and
-  - an end device (PC) with an **IP address**.

-Everything else in network administration (routing, VLANs, security, etc.) depends on first being able to **log in, configure, and verify** your switches and hosts.

----
+Welcome to **Basic Switch and End Device Configuration**!

+As part of your career in networking, you might have to set up a new network or maintain and upgrade an existing one.
+In either case, you’ll configure switches and end devices so that they are secure and perform effectively based on your requirements.

+Out of the box, switches and end devices come with some general configuration.
+But for your particular network, switches and end devices require your specific information and instructions.
+In this module, you will learn how to access Cisco IOS network devices.
+You will learn basic configuration commands and use them to configure and verify a Cisco IOS device and an end device with an IP address.

+Of course, there is much more to network administration, but none of that can happen without first configuring switches and end devices.

 ### 2.0.2 What will I learn to do in this module?